Darrell Issa, one of Democrats’ chief antagonists, is heading back to Congress

 Issa is not the only former congressman heading back to Capitol Hill.
 Republican Pete Sessions, who lost Texas’s 32nd Congressional District to Rep. Colin Allred (D) in 2018, found friendlier GOP territory and won the open seat in the Waco-based 17th Congressional District.

-After Issa departed Congress in 2019, Trump nominated him to lead the U.S. Trade and Development Agency.
-But the Senate Foreign Relations Committee abruptly postponed his confirmation hearing that September over an issue in his FBI background check.
+After Issa announced his retirement from Congress, Trump nominated him in September 2018 to lead the U.S. Trade and Development Agency.
+But the Senate Foreign Relations Committee abruptly postponed his confirmation hearing the following year over an issue in his FBI background check.

 Sen. Robert Menendez (N.J.), the top Democrat on the panel, raised concerns at the time about an FBI background check conducted on Issa that, he said, might be “problematic and potentially disqualifying for Senate confirmation.”
 He did not reveal the nature of the issue, and other committee members who had not seen the FBI report said they, too, wanted time to review the issue.